timbru/draft-sidrops-aspa-notation/draft-timbru-sidrops-aspa-notation-00.md

 .# Abstract

-This document defines a human readable ASPA notation for use with RPKI tooling.
+This document defines a human readable notation for Validated ASPA Payloads (VAP, see ID-aspa-profile) for use with RPKI tooling based on ABNF (RFC 5234).
-The desire is that this will help create consistency across various tools, and thus support the principle of least surprise to operators.
-That said, this definition is informational, and implementations can choose to use their own notation styles instead.

 {mainmatter}